Calls for the removal of white lines from UK roads have been met with caution by the fleet industry and criticised by road safety experts.

 “White central lines are an extremely important road safety feature in certain environments,” said Catherine Faiers, Addison Lee’s chief operating officer.

-“There has been some interesting research, however it needs to be fully assessed and further research carried out before it [the removal of white lines] is more widely adopted.”
+“There has been some interesting research, however it needs to be fully assessed and further research carried out before it is more widely adopted.”

 A report by TfL on the London trial suggested that white lines gave drivers a “sense of confidence” that no vehicles will encroach on ‘their’ side of the road.